TBSHRichard/RbxSyncRoML/README.md

 Custom Languages Folder (the path is defined by you inside of the RbxSync settings).
 Then, copy the following files to your `RoML` directory:

- * `src/romllib.lua` from this repository.
+ * `src/romllib.lua` and `src/Language.js` from this repository.
- * The ROBLOX-Markup-Language folder from the lib folder in this repository (you only need build/romlc.lua).
+ * The ROBLOX-Markup-Language folder from the lib folder in this repository (you only need `build/romlc.lua`).
  * The `node_modules` directory from this repository (you only need the `node-lua` directory, and in this you only need `index.js`, `build/Release/lua51.dll` (Windows), & `build/Release/nodelua.node`).
  * Create a new directory named `lpeg` and copy your `lpeg.dll`/`lpeg.so` library inside of it.

-RoSS is setup exactly the same way, just using its `lang.js` instead!
+RoSS is setup exactly the same way, just using its `lang.js` and `build/rossc.lua` instead!

 Here is the minimal directory structure required: